How long should an email be? This question has been asked over and over again.

 In addition, many people will skip over introductory paragraphs.
 And even though they might skim the rest of the email, they'll still likely stop reading once they see a bright color like red, orange, blue, green, yellow, pink, or purple.
 These colors are known to attract the eye, making the copy easier to spot.

 The best approach is to use these techniques to craft emails that appeal to both sides of the brain.
 Capture their attention with a shorter email and bright text.
 Avoid the shutdown that is likely to occur if they are being met with a wall of text in a long-form email.

 As an email marketer, your job has become more complex than ever with the rise of social media, mobile users, and new technologies such as video.
-As a result, most people now read emails on multiple devices and view them on different screens and through different email platforms.
+As a result, most people now read emails on multiple devices and view them on different screens and through different email platforms such as Beehiiv.
 This makes it harder to craft the ideal email that grabs the attention of your target audience and holds it.
 So, when writing your next email campaign, make sure you focus on just one main point.
 If you try to cover too much ground, readers may lose interest and move on to something else.

 When focusing on one topic you are providing your information in a shorter concise version.
 This is the perfect opportunity to share a valuable tip with your audience base, it is also easier for them to take action when they are only focusing on the one point you are making.

 People receive countless types of emails a day, they are bombarded by emails from different companies, products, and services, understand that, and be mindful of it when writing your marketing emails.
 Respect your reader, let them know that you respect their time, by keeping your emails short and sweet.